dilyn-corner/ubuntu-core-riscv64/kernel/README.md

 modify the `snap/snapcraft.yaml` for the proper source, config, and device tree files for your particular device.

-This specific kernel is built for Sipeed's Lichee RV.
-It is based on the 5.17 HWE tree release of the Ubuntu kernel and patched from [Samuel Holland](https://github.com/smaeul/linux)'s riscv/d1-wip branch.
+This specific kernel builds for Sipeed's Lichee RV, using [Samuel Holland](https://github.com/smaeul/linux)'s riscv/d1-wip branch.

 Under heavy development currently.